johnalison/obsidian-notes/Journal/10 February 2025 Monday.md

 * 1 877 371 5422 (ex 4) DHS
 * Turns out I did get the FBI letter.

+Did Fermilab training

+Called re:Eye doctor insurance

-Obsess over substance, not status.
-What endures is what matters.
+"Obsess over substance, not status.
+What endures is what matters."

-The hardest truth about happiness is that it's a choice.
+"The hardest truth about happiness is that it's a choice."